 - Fraudulent actions by financial companies

-Most case brought under the FCA involve fraudulent actions among military contractors and health-care providers.
+Most cases brought under the FCA involve fraudulent actions among military contractors and health care providers.
 The FCA frequently affects government agencies and the companies with which they contract.

 Deadlines for filing whistleblower or retaliation claims vary by law and industry.

 If a whistleblower is considering filing a claim and seeking protection, their first step should be to contact a lawyer with experience in whistleblower cases.

 Winning a whistleblower retaliation case requires the relator to show that the disclosure was made, when it was made, that the official(s) knew the facts of the disclosure, and that retaliation was taken as a direct action against the claim.